 34. PRIVACY SCREENS

-Prior to the first occupation of the relevant residential units (a) 8th floor level at Block D – The Turbine Hall and b) 6th floor level at Block E – Christchurch Wharf), details of privacy screens (d location and position of the screens, their dimensions, design and manufactures specification, and ongoing maintenance arrangements) shall be submitted to and approved in writing by the Local Planning Authority.
+Prior to the first occupation of the relevant residential units (a) 8th floor level at Block D – The Turbine Hall and b) 6th floor level at Block E – Christchurch Wharf), details of privacy screens (location and position of the screens, their dimensions, design and manufactures specification, and ongoing maintenance arrangements) shall be submitted to and approved in writing by the Local Planning Authority.
 The approved privacy screens will be installed before the first occupation of the relevant residential units hereby approved and shall be permanently maintained as such.

 REASON: These details are required due to insufficient information being contained within this submission, to safeguard the amenities of the adjoining residential units from overlooking and loss of privacy in accordance with Policy CC8 of the Reading Borough Local Plan 2019.